xandkar/epidemic-sim/README.md

 - [ ] Domain time

 ### Improvements
+- [ ] Distinguish between sizes of world and screen, screen being a shown subset of the world.
 - [ ] Aggregates
 - [ ] CLI parameters
 - [ ] Smart(er) mobility (go to destination rather than wonder randomly)